-The South Atlantic Fishery Management Council (Council) is considering action to respond to the most recent stock assessment for South Atlantic greater amberjack (SEDAR 59 2020).
-The assessment followed a standard approach using data through 2018 and revised estimates for recreational catch from the Marine Recreational Information Program (MRIP) based on the Fishing Effort Survey (FES), which is considered more reliable and robust compared to the Marine Recreational Fisheries Statistics Survey (MRFSS) previously used to derive recreational catch estimates for greater amberjack.
+The South Atlantic Fishery Management Council (Council) is considering action to respond to the most recent stock assessment for South Atlantic greater amberjack, Southeast Data Assessment and Review (SEDAR) 59 (2020).
+The assessment followed a standard approach using data through 2018 and revised estimates for recreational catch from the Marine Recreational Information Program based on the Fishing Effort Survey, which is considered more reliable and robust compared to the Marine Recreational Fisheries Statistics Survey previously used to derive recreational catch estimates for greater amberjack.
 The results indicated that South Atlantic greater amberjack are not overfished or experiencing overfishing.
-Catch and data changes incorporated in the assessment provided information to update the overfishing limit (OFL), acceptable biological catch (ABC), annual optimum yield (OY), and annual catch limits (ACL).
+Catch and data changes incorporated in the assessment provided information to update the overfishing limit, acceptable biological catch, annual optimum yield, and annual catch limits.

-The Council's Scientific and Statistical Committee (SSC) has recommended a new overfishing limit and ABC based on results of the stock assessment, and the total ACL and annual OY must be adjusted accordingly.
-The Council cannot set the ABC and total ACL above their SSC's ABC recommendation.
+The Council's Scientific and Statistical Committee recommended a new overfishing limit and acceptable biological catch based on results of the stock assessment, and the total annual catch limit and annual optimum yield must be adjusted accordingly.
+The Council cannot set the acceptable biological catch and total annual catch limit above their Scientific and Statistical Committee's acceptable biological catch recommendation.
 In addition, sector allocations changes need to be considered following the new stock assessment per the Council's Allocation Review Trigger Policy (see Appendix J) and because of revisions to recreational landing estimates as explained above.
 The Council is also considering changes to the commercial minimum size limit, the seasonal commercial trip limits, and the April spawning closure in response to public feedback concerning sector equity and fishing efficiency for greater amberjack.

-Additionally, the Council is considering action to remove recreational annual catch targets (ACT) for species in the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP).
-In 2012, the Comprehensive ACL Amendment established ACLs and recreational ACTs (SAFMC 2011d).
+Additionally, the Council is considering action to remove recreational annual catch targets for species in the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper Fishery Management Plan).
+In 2012, the Comprehensive Annual Catch Limit Amendment established annual catch limits and recreational annual catch targets (SAFMC 2011b).
 The latter are intended as a precautionary buffer to account for uncertainty in the recreational catch estimates.
-While ACTs were developed and established as part of the management process (thus, they must be changed through plan amendments as the ACL changes), these values were not used in developing regulations and were not included in codified regulatory text.
-Since the Council has not used recreational ACTs to manage the snapper grouper fishery and has accounted for any management uncertainty when setting the ACL, in March 2021, the Council directed staff to include an action in Amendment 49 to the Snapper Grouper FMP that would consider removal of recreational ACTs throughout the Snapper Grouper FMP.
+While annual catch targets were developed and established as part of the management process (thus, they must be changed through plan amendments as the annual catch limit changes), these values were not used in developing regulations and were not included in codified regulatory text.
+Since the Council has not used recreational annual catch targets to manage the snapper grouper fishery and has accounted for any management uncertainty when setting the annual catch limit, in March 2021, the Council added an action to this amendment that would consider removal of recreational annual catch targets throughout the Snapper Grouper Fishery Management Plan.